 I haven’t posted for a while, not since April to be specific.
 Mostly because I’ve been too busy.
 But also because I haven’t felt like it.
-And forcing myself would seem to defeat the object of why I started writing a blog in the first place.
+And forcing myself to write this blog would seem to defeat the object of why I started writing it in the first place.
 But today I felt like posting again.
 The reason being that the idea we pitched and won Pernod Ricard’s Martell business with earlier in the year over at TBWA officially launched today.
 Considering the conservative nature of Pernod Ricard as an organisation, getting this idea through feels like a proper accomplishment.

 In a nutshell, the pitch brief was about bringing relevant meaning to the brand’s “challenge yourself” territory in a new campaign.
 The brief also included breathing new life into Martell’s annual awards event, The Rising Personalities Award.

 In short, we told Martell that in order to be relevant to their core audience, they ought to stop celebrating the already successful people – the usual category bollocks – and start focusing on actively helping people get there by encouraging them to challenge themselves purposefully.
-(I’ll get to the how in a minute.)
-By doing so their core drinkers would be able to relate to the brand and would want to engage with it.
+By doing so their core drinkers would be able to relate to the brand again and would hopefully want to engage with it.

 Whilst their big annual event was called Rising Personality, it actually celebrated people who’d already made it.
 It was in actual fact The RISEN Personalities Award and we wanted to set this straight.
-This was a big opportunity for the Martell brand.
+A massive brand opportunity.

 We needed an idea that could work hard at the on-premise POS, where the battle of the throat in the Asian volume market is decided.
 In this market, people order their spirit by bottle rather than drink by drink.
-And our research showed that the choice of brand is heavily influenced by brand-sponsored promotion girls.
-We decided to use these girls differently (don’t jump to the wrong conclusion) to actively seed the brand into our audience’s conversations as they were drinking and chatting.
+Our research also showed that the choice of brand is heavily influenced by brand-sponsored promotion girls, so we decided to use these girls a little differently to actively seed the brand into our audience’s conversations as they were drinking and chatting.

 We suggested we do this by turning the Martell promotion girls (traditionally wearing scarlet evening gowns) into attractive secretaries.
-These girls would be trained to deliver a little “speech” to present “the business opportunity of a lifetime” as they were promoting Martell VSOP at the tables.
+These girls would be trained to deliver a little “speech” to present patrons with the business opportunity of a lifetime while they were promoting Martell VSOP.
 The girls would be equipped with entry forms to our competition: